-A: The location of essential safety equipment and tools plus diagrams showing every hull penetration below the waterline.
+A: (MO/MU) The location of essential safety equipment and tools plus the location of every hull penetration below the waterline.
 Essential equipment includes but is not limited to EPIRB(s), Abandon Ship Grab Bag, Fire Extinguishers, spare Lifejackets, Flares, First Aid Kit & Book, Emergency Tiller, Anchor & Rode, Main Batteries, Spotlight, Horn & Bell, stove fuel cutoff, manual bilge pumps, buckets, engine fuel cutoff, battery switches and Lifesling Lifting tackle

 3.33.2 Storm Trysail